-Function: Monitoring of the operating v /oltage Object Function Name Type DPT Flag Failure of operating voltage Valve outputs - Output 1-bit 1,005 C, -, T, R Description 1-bit output object to sign AC 230 V) of the valve or 1-bit output object to signal a failure of the operating voltage (AC 24 V or AC 230 V) of the valve outputs.
+Function: Monitoring of the operating v oltage Object Function Name Туре DPT Flag Failure of operating voltage Valve outputs - Output 1-bit 1.005 C, -, T, R Description Description 1-bit output object to signal a failure of the operating voltage (AC 24 V or AC 230 V) of the valve outputs.
 The telegram polarity can be configured.
-Function: Pump control Object Function Name Type DPT Flag □← 2 Switch pump Pump - output 1-bit 1,001 C, -, T, R Description 1-bit output object for direct activation of a circulation pump of the heating or cooling system.
+Function: Pump control Object Function Name Туре DPT Flag Switch pump Pump - output 1-bit 1.001 C, -, T, R Description Description 1-bit output object for direct activation of a circulation pump of the heating or cooling system.
 The pump is only switched on by the actuator when at least one command value of the assigned outputs exceeds a limiting value with hysteresis defined in the ETS.
 The pump is switched off when the limiting value is reached or undershot again.
 In addition, the actuator can optionally evaluate an external telegram (object 3).
 The telegram polarity can be configured.
 After bus voltage return and an ETS programming operation, the actuator always first transmits the status "Pump OFF" without a delay.
 The actuator then updates the status to "Pump ON", providing that the condition for this has been fulfilled and an optionally configured "Pump delay ACTIVE" has elapsed.
-Function: Pump control Object Function Name Type DPT Flag □ ← 3 External pump control Pump - input 1-bit 1,001 C, W, -, (R) 1 Description 1-bit input object for the cascading of multiple actuators with pump control.

-1: For reading, the R-flag must be set.
-The last value written to the object via the bus will be the actuator take this status into account when activating the pump.
+Function: Pump control Object Function Name Туре DPT Flag External pump control Pump - input 1-bit 1.001 C, W, -, (R) 1 (R) 1 Description 1-bit input object for the cascading of multiple actuators with pump control.
+The transmitting operation for the pump control of another heating actuator can be connected to this object.
+The local heating actuator links the external telegram with the internal status of the pump logically as OR and outputs the result of this link via the object 2.
+In this case, the telegram polarity is fixed: "0" = Pump OFF, "1" = Pump ON.
+Cyclical telegrams to this object with an identical telegram polarity (ON -> ON, OFF -> OFF) produce no reaction.
+After a device reset, there is no polling of the current status of this object.
+Only when a bus telegram is received does the actuator take this status into account when activating the pump.